logoPostPlanify

 How long does it take for a Reel to go viral?

-There's no set timeline, but a Reel’s performance in the first few hours is a strong indicator.
+There’s no set timeline, but the first 24 hours are critical.
 The algorithm shows your video to a small test group first.
-If that initial audience responds well—high watch time, likes, comments—the system expands its reach.
-While some Reels experience a "slow burn" and gain traction weeks later, the first 24 hours are critical for building the momentum needed for viral potential.
+If that initial audience responds well — high watch time, DM shares, likes — the system expands its reach to progressively larger audiences.
+Some Reels experience a "slow burn" and gain traction weeks later, but strong early engagement is the most reliable path to broad distribution.

 Should I delete and repost an underperforming Reel?

-No. This is almost always a bad idea.
-Deleting and reposting the same video can be flagged by the algorithm as repetitive or spammy behavior, which can harm your account's overall reach.
+No. Deleting and reposting the same video can be flagged by the algorithm as repetitive or spammy behavior, which can harm your account’s overall reach.
 Instead, treat an underperforming Reel as a data point.
-Analyze what went wrong (e.g., weak hook, wrong audio) and apply those learnings to your next video.
+Analyze what went wrong (weak hook, wrong audio, bad timing) and apply those learnings to your next video.
+You can also use Trial Reels to test content risk-free before committing it to your profile.

-What is the ideal number of hashtags for Reels?
+What is the ideal number of hashtags for Reels in 2026?

 Does posting time still matter for Reels?